ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 status code.

-A server can also use a 422 status code if the server has a key that corresponds to the key identifier, but the encapsulated request cannot be successfully decrypted using the key.
+A server can also use a 422 status code if the server has a key that corresponds to the key identifier, but the encrypted request cannot be successfully decrypted using the key.

 A server MUST ensure that the HPKE keys it uses are not valid for any other protocol that uses HPKE with the "message/bhttp request" label.
-Designers of protocols that reuse this encapsulation format, especially new versions of this protocol, can ensure key diversity by choosing a different label in their use of HPKE.
+Designers of protocols that reuse this encryption format, especially new versions of this protocol, can ensure key diversity by choosing a different label in their use of HPKE.
 The "message/bhttp response" label was chosen for symmetry only as it provides key diversity only within the HPKE context created using the